Quick Deploy reference

 This service accesses Windows Server remote session capabilities when delivering a Windows Server workload, such as Windows 2016.
 This typically requires a Remote Desktop Services client access license (RDS CAL).
 The Windows machine where the Citrix VDA is installed must be able to contact an RDS license server to request RDS CALs.

 Install and activate the license server.
 For more information, see the Microsoft document Activate the Remote Desktop Services License Server.
 For proof of concept environments, you can use the grace period provided by Microsoft.

 With this method, you can have Citrix DaaS apply the license server settings.
 You can configure the license server and per user mode in the RDS console on the image.
 You can also configure the license server using Microsoft Group Policy settings.
 For more information, see the Microsoft document License your RDS deployment with client access licenses (CALs).

 To configure the RDS license server using Group Policy settings

 - Install a Remote Desktop Services License Server on one of the available VMs.
 The VM must always be available.
-The Citrix service workloads must be able to reach this license server.
+Citrix DaaS workloads must be able to reach this license server.